Information about Levalbuterol

-Levalbuterol belongs to a class of drugs called adrenergic bronchodilators.
-Levalbuterol works by relaxing the muscles in the airways and increasing air flow to the lungs thereby making breathing easier.
+Levalbuterol is a bronchodilator.
+It works by relaxing the muscles in the airways and widens airways.
+This makes breathing easier.

 - Tell your doctor if you have or have had high blood pressure, irregular heartbeat, any other type of heart disease, fits, diabetes, hyperthyroidism (condition in which there is excessive thyroid hormone in the body), or kidney disease.

 - Seek immediate medical attention in case of wheezing and difficulty breathing soon after inhalation of levalbuterol.